krystianbajno/uplink/README.md

 ## Features

 - **Bi-Directional Communication**: Both the server and client can issue commands and receive responses, enabling seamless remote management.
 Yes, if you connect to the server, the server can execute commands on your computer (you can specify --no-exec flag to disallow that).
-- **Secure File Transfers**: Upload and download files or directories with gzip compression and AES-256-GCM encryption, ensuring data integrity and security.
+- **Secure File Transfers**: Upload and download files with ease.
 - **Remote Command Execution**: Execute shell commands on the remote server or client, providing powerful control over connected systems.
-- **Dynamic Passphrase Management**: Communications are encrypted with AES-256-GCM, with the encryption key derived from a passphrase using HKDF.
-Passphrases can be updated during runtime, with changes automatically synchronized across all connected nodes.
 - **Web Interface**: Manage files, issue commands, and update passphrases directly from a browser-based interface, enhancing accessibility and ease of use.
-- **Reconnect**: When client loses connection, it will attempt to reconnect in 5 seconds interval.
+- **Encryption**: All communications are secured using AES-256-GCM encryption to ensure data confidentiality and integrity.
+Hide from Blue Team with ease.
+- **Compression**: Data is compressed using gzip before encryption, optimizing transmission speed and reducing bandwidth usage.

 ## Installation